 Raising awareness online, at conferences and events, and in schools

 Partnering with E Kids Global School to provide education in a safe environment for children who are at risk of trafficking in Mexico.

 ZOE has created a human trafficking prevention curriculum to be taught to schools in vulnerable communities throughout Mexico.

 ZOE is planning to expand rescue efforts in the future as the Lord opens doors.
 For now, we will continue praying for and supporting local authorities in Mexico.

 ZOE is collaborating with the Mexican government to build a safe home for the restoration of survivors of child trafficking.

 ZOE InternationalBy Lori-Ann Tsang I’ve been contemplating the concept of “home” lately.
 What are ways we try to make a place feel more like home?
 In thinking about the structure and physical building itself, unless you are an architect or a builder, your first chance at this happens after the structure has been built […]

 Freedom By Jessicah Ray, PA-C Why is a diagnosis of human trafficking important?
 Human trafficking is internationally recognized as a public health problem with over 40.3 million victims identified, and with one-quarter of those being children.
 (Dovydaitis, 2010, Fink-Samnick, 2018).
 In response to this global epidemic, hospitals and clinics are joining the mission to end […]

-by Abigail Jennerson Sometimes people ask me what compelled us to move to Thailand to work with ZOE… They ask how we gained this passion to see an end to human trafficking… After meeting with a woman named Rosi Orozco, I finally have my answer.
-I wanted to share about the unique experience my husband […]
+Freedom Frees Others by Abigail Jennerson Sometimes people ask me what compelled us to move to Thailand to work with ZOE… They ask how we gained this passion to see an end to human trafficking… After meeting with a woman named Rosi Orozco, I finally have my answer.
+I wanted to share about the unique […]